vittorioromeo/UNIME/db2/source/12_distributed_architectures.md

 * **Presumed abort protocol**: if in doubt during a RM recovery, and TM has no information, `abort` is returned.

-    * Some synchronous record writes can be avoided.
+    * Synchronous `abort` record log writes can be avoided, as it is implied.

 * **Read-only optimization**: if an RM only needs to read, it will not influence the transaction's result - it can be ignored during second phase.